SnowFox-SK7/Flyer/README.md

 # Flyer
-Arquives for a web-aplication for marketing and propaganda
+Web-aplication for marketing and propaganda of small business.